Study medicine at TUM as an exchange student

 Seminar Palliativmedizin (Seminar Palliative Care)

 Praktikumstag Palliativmedizin und Ärztliche Gesprächsführung 3 (Internship day Palliative Care and Communications Skills 3)

-The complete course registration is handled by Martina Seifert, you don´t have to register yourself, this also includes the exams.
+The complete course registration is handled by the Erasmus coordinator of the TUM School of Medicine (Martina Seifert), you don´t have to register yourself, this also includes the exams!

 Herzchirurgie (cardiac surgery)